Yacine-Saoudi/aimTrainer/README.md

 # aimTrainer
-click at circles, that's all.
+Click at targets, that's all.